About Royal Docks West

 Royal Docks West was designed with the quality of life at its heart.
 All the while serving the neighbourhood, too, adding to it an elegant and thoughtful new piece of architecture.

-Part of a diverse and evolving neighbourhood, Royal Docks West is steps from the water's edge - a place of leisure, with its many waterfront restaurants, boutiques, and of recreation, where you can kayak, windsurf, and even swim.
+Part of a diverse and evolving neighbourhood, Royal Docks West is steps from the water's edge - a place of leisure, with its many waterfront restaurants, boutiques, and areas of recreation, where you can kayak, windsurf, and even swim.

 Our homes offer quality design that is both timeless but rich in personality and detail.